-There are just too many programming languages to learn and use in projects.
+In 2023, the plethora of programming languages available to learn and utilize in projects can feel overwhelmingly vast.
 You are probably well aware about the characteristics of Java, Python, C#, etc. Today we will learn about a little bit less popular and more modern language - Go.

 In the Stackoverflow survey Go is being cited as the 5th most loved and the 3d most wanted programming language.